Multimodal Affective States Recognition Based on Multiscale CNNs and Biologically Inspired Decision Fusion Model: Related works

-Multimodal information fusion techniques used to improve the performance of the system by integrating different information on feature level \cite{RN310,RN520,RN425}, intermediate level \cite{RN630,RN312}, and decision level \cite{RN629}.
-The feature fusion is most widely used compared with the others in emotion recognition tasks based on physiological signals.
-Verma \cite{RN310} proposed a multimodal fusion approach at feature level, they extracted 25 features from EEG and peripheral signals by Discrete Wavelet Transform, and they got the average accuracy of 81.45\% by Support Vector Machine (SVM) classifier for thirteen emotions classification in DEAP dataset.
-Shu \cite{RN630} proposed a fusion method to model the high-order dependencies among multiple physiological signals by Restricted Boltzmann Machine (RBM), the new feature representation generated from the features of EEG signals and peripheral physiological signals by RBM, then they used Support Vector Machine (SVM) classifier to emotion recognition and got the accuracy of 64.6\% and 60.7\% in arousal and valence respectively in DEAP dataset.
-Yin \cite{RN312} proposed a multiple-fusion-layer based ensemble classifier of stacked auto-encoder (MESAE) for emotion recognition, they extracted 425 salient physiological features from EEG signals and peripheral physiological signals and the features split into non-overlapped physiological feature subsets, then get the abstraction fusion features by the SAE, and used Bayesian model to classification, the model got the accuracy of 84.18\% and 83.04\% in arousal and valence respectively in DEAP dataset.
-Kwon \cite{RN520} proposed a preprocessing method of EEG signals which using a wavelet transform while considering time and frequency simultaneously, then extracted the EEG feature convolution neural networks (CNN) model and combined them with the features extracted from galvanic skin response (GSR) signals, and got the accuracy of 73.43\% in four class classification task of DEAP Dataset.
-Bagherzadeh \cite{RN629} extracted spectral, time and non-linear features from peripheral and EEG signals, then used multiple stacked autoencoders in a parallel form (PSAE) to primary classification, the final decision about classification was performed using the majority voting method, and they got the accuracy of 93.6\% in four class classification task of DEAP Dataset.
-Hassan \cite{RN425} applied unsupervised deep belief network (DBN) for depth level feature extraction from partial peripheral signals and combined them in a feature fusion vector, then used the Fine Gaussian Support Vector Machine (FGSVM) to classification, they got the accuracy of 84.44\% in five class classification task of DEAP Dataset.
+Multimodal information fusion techniques are used to improve the performance of the system by integrating different information at the feature level, intermediate level and decision level \cite{RN623,RN434}.

+The feature level fusion techniques are widely used in multimodal affective states recognition tasks \cite{RN310,RN520,RN425,RN627,RN678}.
+Verma et al. \cite{RN310} proposed a multimodal fusion approach at the feature level, they extracted 25 features from EEG and peripheral signals by Discrete Wavelet Transform, then used the Support Vector Machine (SVM) classifier for thirteen affective states classification.
+Kwon et al. \cite{RN520} proposed a preprocessing method of EEG signals in which they used a wavelet transform while considering time and frequency simultaneously, then extracted the EEG feature convolution neural networks (CNN) model and combined them with the features extracted from galvanic skin response (GSR) signals for affective states recognition.
+Hassan et al. \cite{RN425} applied unsupervised deep belief network (DBN) for depth level feature extraction from partial peripheral signals and combined them in a feature fusion vector, then used the Fine Gaussian Support Vector Machine (FGSVM) to classification.
+Zhou et al. \cite{RN627} used convolutional auto-encoder (CAE) to obtain the fusion features of various signals, then used a fully connected neural network classifier for affective states recognition.
+Ma et al. \cite{RN678} proposed a multimodal residual LSTM (MM-ResLSTM) network for affective states recognition.
+This network could learn the correlation between the EEG and other physiological signals by sharing the weights across the modalities in each LSTM layer.